-300.130 Determinations to Initiate Response and Special Conditions

-In accordance with the CWA and CERCLA, the Administrator of EPA and as delegated by EPA Region 8 authorized to act for the United States to take response measures deemed necessary to protect public health or welfare or the environment from discharges of oil or releases of hazardous substances, pollutants, or contaminants, unless otherwise delegated to other federal agencies.
+300.130 Determinations to Initiate Response and Special Conditions health or welfare or the environment from discharges of oil or releases of hazardous substances, pollutants, or contaminants, unless otherwise delegated to other federal agencies.
 In some instances, EPA Region 8 is required to initiate and direct response activities.
 Refer to 40 CFR 300.130 of the NCP for more information.